guettli/intranets/README.md

 I seek the answer (like everybody) and then I update the central docs (only few people do this).

-So it helps twice: I learn, and the learning process for new employees get improved.
+So it helps twice: I learn, and the learning process for other employees get improved.
 But you need to be careful: Too detailed information won't help (and gets outdated too soon).
 My goal is to provide a clear terminology and an overview.